Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Objectives Research Questions

 \section{Objectives \& Research Questions}

 The goal of this scoping review is to describe how the HRI scholarship has understood and manipulated ``gender" in humanoid robots, summarize the effects of robot's genderedness on the perception of and interaction with humanoid robots, and identify best practices to manipulate a robot's genderedness from a feminist perspective.
 In parallel with these main objectives, this scoping review also aims to appraise the reason for manipulating the robot's genderedness and the validity of such manipulation.
-Hence, it details: (i) whether the authors of the papers included in the review provided a \textit{definition} of gender and a \textit{motivation} for using gender in their experiments, (ii) whether they performed a \textit{manipulation check} of the robot's perceived genderedness and, if so, with which \textit{assessment tools}, and (iii) in which \textit{tasks and activities} the gendered robots were utilized.
 We attempt to answer the following research questions (RQ):